GooeyNyan/motionhub/readme.md

 ### License

-Base on Laravel.
+Powered by Laravel.
 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)